CALM WATER STORMS

 Who’s watching them?

-Could it be a connection to one of their past brutal counterintelligence sources that were involved in war crimes and profited from conflict in some of the most godforsaken parts of the world?
+Could it be a connection to one of their past brutal counterintelligence sources that were known to be involved with warlords, war crimes, blood diamonds, conflict minerals, slave labour and profited from reselling food and medical aid from NGO’s in some of the most godforsaken, worst and cursed places on earth?

-Is there a connection to their former Commanding officer that he never disclosed or maybe tried to communicate before his recent death?
+Was there a connection to their former Commanding officer that he never disclosed or maybe tried to communicate before his recent sudden death?
+And how did his widow inherit a vast wealthy estate from a retired Military Officer pensioner?

 Or could it be a clue to one of DJ’s notorious former private banking clients?